 What you can expect to experience while on the job

-Employment of recreation workers is projected to grow 9 percent from 2016 to 2026, about as fast as the average for all occupations.
+Employment of recreation workers is projected to grow 8 percent from 2018 to 2028, faster than the average for all occupations.
 As more emphasis is placed on the importance of lifelong well-being, more recreation workers will be needed to work with children and adults in a variety of settings.
 Additional recreation workers are expected to be needed to work for fitness and recreational sports centers, youth centers, sports clubs, and other for- and not-for-profit organizations because some parks and recreation departments may seek to cut costs by contracting out the services of activity specialists.
 In addition, as the baby-boom generation grows older, there will be more demand for recreation workers to work with older clients, especially in continuing care retirement communities and assisted living facilities for the elderly.Read More

 $45,414Explore this career in the Military